namekitapp/namekit/README.md

 # Namekit

-A command line tool for quickly locating domain names available for registration.
+A command line toolkit for quickly exploring domain names available for registration.

 ## Installation